-The process of producing worm casting tea by either method is easy and will not take more than a few simple steps.
-For use as a seedling fertilizer I favor this first method simply because I usually use a sterile soilless potting mix for seed raising and the nutrients in the tea are all that is required.
+The process of producing nutrient teas by either passive or aerated method is easy and will not take more than a few simple steps.
+I favor this first method of passive worm tea, simply because I usually use a sterile soilless potting mix for seed raising and the nutrients in the tea are all that is required.

 While this Simple worm casting tea can be kept for several days before using it is best to make smaller batches and use immediately.

 The main uses for vermicompost tea are:

 Use the solution in a regular weekly feeding, it can be used full strength or dilute as you see fit.

 Or as a soil drench.